dominodatalab/llama2-sft-chatbot/README.md

 **Environment Base**
 ***base image :*** `nvcr.io/nvidia/pytorch:23.10-py3`

+### Model API Instructions
+The model.py file is used to deploy the API.
+The function to invoke is generate.

+When setting up the Model endpoint, the following request can be used as a sample test:

+{
+  "data": {
+    "prompt": "Why is the sky blue."
+    "max_new_tokens": 250
+  }
+}

+## Dockerfile
 ***Dockerfile instructions*** (not needed if using the Domino AI Hub template)
 ```
 RUN pip install "transformers>=4.43.2" "peft>=0.7.1,!=0.11.0" "trl>=0.7.9,<0.9.0" \